StefRuseva88/ef-core-softuni-db/README.md

 Note: Write only one \ in the connection string to avoid InvalidOperationException: Instance failure.
 Use the Solution Explorer in Visual Studio to:

-6.Rename the classes if they have been pluralized:
+6. Rename the classes if they have been pluralized:
 - Use `right-click → Rename` or the `F2` shortcut.
 - Confirm the pop-up windows after renaming each class.
 -
-7.Clean up unused packages by running these commands one by one:
+7. Clean up unused packages by running these commands one by one:

 ``sh
 Uninstall-Package Microsoft.EntityFrameworkCore.Tools -r